olekgr/HP-35_Z80/firmware/README.md

 variables and tables in RAM and ROM

-**All operating functions described bellow are completely related to hardware**

 # display.asm

-* `DISPLAY` - display reg in scientific format hl - pointer to reg; DISPLAY` has two modes: "normal" display and "scientific" exactly like HP35
+* `DISPLAY` - display reg in scientific format hl - pointer to reg; DISPLAY` has two modes: "normal" and "scientific" exactly like HP35

 # pack.asm